AlainMM89/mautic-twigtemplates-3.3/MauticTwigTemplatesBundle/mautic-twig-templates-bundle-1.4.0/README.md

-# Twig Templates for Mautic 3 and Mautic 2
+# Twig Templates for Mautic 4, Mautic 3 and Mautic 2

+This plugin works on Mautic 4.
+Download link for Mautic 3 version is included in the package in `mautic3-version.md` file.
+Download link for Mautic 2 version is included in the package in `mautic2-version.md` file.

 Download link for Mautic 2 is included in the package in file mautic2-version.md.